caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/transform/index.rst.txt

     Select spectral windows and channels, following the same syntax as for the 'mstransform' task in CASA.
 Setting this to '' means that all spectral windows and channels are selected.

+  **antennas**

+    *str*, *optional*, *default = ' '*

+    Select antennas, following the same syntax as for the 'mstransform' task in CASA.
+Setting this to '' means that all antennas are selected.

   **nthreads**

     *int*, *optional*, *default = 1*